-Determining your tax filing status after the death of a spouse
+Determine your tax filing status as a qualifying surviving spouse

 Thankfully, the IRS has some accommodations in place that can help lessen the financial burden, but only if you know which filing status to select.

-Let’s take a look at some of the different options you can use, depending on your eligibility, for your tax filing status after the death of a spouse.
+Let’s take a look at some of the different options you can use, depending on your eligibility, for your income tax filing status after the death of a spouse.

 Married filing jointly

-The advantage of selecting this filing status is that you will get a higher standard deduction than if you were to choose married filing separately.
-As of 2022, that means a deduction of $25,900 as opposed to only $12,950.
+The advantage of the married filing jointly filing status is that you will get a higher standard deduction than the single or married filing separately status allows.
+For tax year 2024, that means a standard deduction of $29,200 as opposed to only $14,600.1

-This means your income can be twice as high while staying in the 24% tax bracket when you file jointly, which can result in significant tax savings.
+This means your taxable income can be twice as high while staying in the 24% tax bracket when you file jointly, which can result in significant tax savings.

-This designation can be used in the two years after your spouse passes, but not in the actual year they passed, as long as you meet the following requirements.
+The filing status of qualifying surviving spouse2 can be used by a widow or widower for the first two tax years after the year in which your spouse passes – but not for the actual tax year in which they passed – as long as you meet all of the following requirements:

 What if you remarry?